Axis Vulnerability Management Policy

 Axis publishes guidelines, security advisories and statements on Axis Vulnerability Management Policy.
 Furthermore, information can be obtained by subscribing to Axis security notification service on Security notification service.

-Notifications are sent out for Axis-specific vulnerabilities regardless of their CVSSv3.1 score.
-Notifications for relevant open-source components are sent out for vulnerabilities with CVSSv3.1 high/critical (7.0 - 10.0) score.
-Furthermore, vulnerabilities analyzed by Axis are documented in the AXIS OS Security Advisories.
+Notifications are sent out for Axis-specific vulnerabilities regardless of their CVSS v4.0 score.
+Vulnerabilities analyzed by Axis are documented in the AXIS OS Security Advisories.